clux/facemaulers/east/ideas.md

 Mordecai + artemis back?
 TODO: epic level renown talk-up.
 1 Month passed.
 The trail towards Irae has been pretty dark.
 Scrying has continually failed, despite having some familiarity with her.
 The names and locations of the last battle of Kiaransalee does not seem to match anything actual in nature.
 All you found was a desert.
+TODO: A cryptic message from Felgolos arrived; ???
 However, after several weeks of teleporting with the mages, you have been back in Waterdeep, honing your skills.
 Preparing for the inevitable.
 And it does not take long.
 Sending from Baldur's Gate reveal they have forces sent out to protect from undead coming from the east, and that they have set up a camp by the abandoned city of Nekrina.
-Give them some time to prep.
+Give them some time to prep, talk to the people involved.
 TODO: Give them a fortress or a retainer?

-A cryptic message from Felgolos arrived; ?
+TODO: demon lord canonicalisation

 ### Goals
 Dial down battle focus.